What’s Bisq and How It Works

 Another key advantage is Bisq’s security model.
 It uses multi-signature transactions to ensure that funds are not held by any single party.
 You always hold the private keys to your bitcoin, meaning you have complete control over your funds.

-Additionally, Bisq does not require KYC verification.
-Unlike centralized exchanges that demand personal data, Bisq allows you to trade without revealing your identity.
+Additionally, Bisq is a non KYC exchange.
+Unlike centralized exchanges that demand personal data, Bisq allows you to trade without verification or revealing your identity.
 This is a significant advantage for privacy-conscious users.

 Furthermore, Bisq utilizes the Tor network to protect your online privacy and anonymity.
 Tor routes internet traffic through multiple nodes, making it difficult for anyone to track or trace your transactions.